artefactual/atom-docs/dev-manual/env/compose.rst

    docker ps

-You should see an empty list.
-Now using git, check out the sources of AtoM and change your current directory.
+Now using git, check out the sources of AtoM and change your current directory:

 .. code-block:: bash